How to tag southern bluefin tuna

 Find out what else LFRs have to do

-The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) is responsible for the sustainable use of southern bluefin tuna.
-In 2009, the Commission started using a Catch Documentation Scheme (CDS).
+The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) manages southern bluefin tuna fishing.
+In 2009, the Commission started using a catch documentation scheme (CDS).
 Part of the CDS is tagging all southern bluefin tuna caught by CCSBT member countries.

 Who to contact

-If you have any questions about the information on this page, email info@mpi.govt.nz
+If you have questions about tagging southern bluefin tuna, email HMS@mpi.govt.nz